 Of Harrow Appi, Mick says, ‘This is truly a unique and exciting project in the Asian educational landscape; combining Harrow academic standards and close personal tutoring methods with full boarding in the Japanese mountains is a combination that will guarantee success for our students.
 Despite the pandemic, we remain on schedule for opening in great style in August 2022’.

-My name is Nicola Bartram and I join Harrow Appi as the Assitant Head Mistress, overseeing our boarding and pastoral care.
+I oversee our boarding and pastoral care at Harrow Appi.
 I read Natural Sciences at the University of Durham before completing my teaching qualification and doing a further Masters qualification in Inclusive Education.
 The pastoral and wellbeing care of children is my life passion and I’m fully committed to ensuring that our students develop as well-rounded global citizens, who are cared for physically, socially, and mentally.

 I’ve worked at many different schools in the UK and Internationally in a variety of in classroom and pastoral roles, starting my career as a Science teacher and a Head of Applied Science, before moving into a range of different pastoral roles from Head of House to Director of Inclusion.
 The mountain school experience is a far cry from my last appointment in the big city of Ho Chi Minh, but the rich natural resources we have available to us here in Appi is the perfect environment for the holistic education that Harrow can provide and is the ideal environment to develop our young people in all aspects of their growth; whether it be academically, socially, or in leadership and service.